 You may have applied for a temporary or residence visa.
 Months later you received a letter from your immigration officer.
+Your officer had some concern about your application.
 He or she was asking you to provide some more information.

 What is a PPI letter?
 The letter from your immigration officer is called Potentially Prejudicial Information (PPI) letter.
-A PPI Letter stands for Potentially Prejudicial Information Letter and is a notice from Immigration New Zealand identifying information which may negatively affect a submitted visa application.
+It is a notice from Immigration New Zealand identifying information which may negatively affect a submitted visa application.
+Immigration Trust noticed that under the new government, there had been many PPI letters issued for Post Study Work Visa - Employer-assisted, Essential Skills Work Visa and SMC resident visa.

 Why did I get the PPI letter?
 There are several reasons for your immigration officer to issue the PPI letter.
 For example, he or she may question whether your intention to stay in NZ is genuine according to the specific visa's purposes or perhaps he or she was concerned about your employment arrangement with your employer.